 Now that’s quite a rarity.

-Disclaimer: both products were sent to me as PR samples.
+Disclosure: both products were sent to me as PR samples.
 Rest assured, all opinions and thoughts are still my very own.
 I tell it the way it is, as always.